lambda-study-group/sicp/1.2-ProceduresandtheProcessesTheyGenerate/ex-1.17/README.md

       (+ a (* a (- b 1)))))
 ```

-This algorithm takes a number of steps that is linear in b.
-Now suppose we include, together with addition, operations double, which doubles an integer, and halve, which divides an (even) integer by 2.
-Using these, design a multiplication procedure analogous to fast-expt that uses a logarithmic number of steps.
+This algorithm takes a number of steps that is linear in `b`.
+Now suppose we include, together with addition, operations `double`, which doubles an integer, and `halve`, which divides an `(even)` integer by 2.
+Using these, design a multiplication procedure analogous to `fast-expt` that uses a logarithmic number of steps.